deadcoast/Crow-Systems/01 - github-ver/01 - Crow_Systems/4 - Claims Overview.md

 How to support:

 - **Drop accuracy tests** (CEP ≤ 10 m 95%) using up-drift aim points.
-- **Visibility studies:** observer trials from rescue boat/bridge rating detectability with vs without dye/strobe at set ranges.
+- **Visibility studies:** observer trials from:
+  - Rescue boat/bridge rating detectability
+  - With vs without dye/strobe at set ranges

 ---